temikelani/aws-lambda-scripts/terraform/terraform.md

 ```
 aws configure
 ```
-- Or You can set the credentilas as env vars
+- Or you can set the credentials as env vars

 ```
 export AWS_ACCESS_KEY_ID=shjakvbslavbdsvbd